john-clark/EnderCNC/docs/carriage_heatsets.md

 #### XZ Carriage Plate
 ![XZ_gantry_locknuts](images/447660912-1a03e0ed-d0fd-46fe-8d61-cae9c9132e79.png)

----

-## 2. Notes

-!!! warning
-    Make sure heatsets are flush and perpendicular.

 !!! tip
     You may want to add a dab of superglue to the lock nuts to keep them in place.